Genez-io/genezio/README.md

 # What is [genezio](https://genez.io)?

-[genezio](https://genez.io/) is a platform for developers to write and host a serverless application.
+[genezio](https://genez.io/) is a developer platform for full-stack developers or teams who need to build, run and maintain web, mobile or enterprise apps with a typesafe backend that scales automatically.

-You are writing your backend logic in classes and design your frontend using your preferred programming language.
-More languages coming soon!
-Better yet, join our open source community and help us build it!

-By calling `genezio deploy`, we are deploying your backend classes in a serverless infrastructure.

-To make it easy to call your backend logic from the client, an SDK is generated.
-You can use it to remotely call the methods of your class in a very natural way.

 For more details on how to use `genezio`, you can check out the official [documentation](https://genez.io/docs).